(For 2013–2014 academic year)

 See Honors and Awards: Philosophy in Chapter VI.

 Advanced placement cannot be presumed since examinations in this area are not given.

 Transfer credit for graduation requirements may be awarded by the registrar on the basis of course syllabi and requirements and advice from the department.
 To assess transfer credit for major requirements, however, the same documents plus the student’s written work in the course (i.e., exams, papers) must be submitted to the faculty adviser for evaluation.
 The department chair receives a recommendation and is responsible for deciding whether to award major credit.
 Normally no more than two transfer credits may count toward major or minor requirements.
 Seminar credit is not transferable.

-Readings and discussions are organized around such classic problems of philosophy as the existence of God, free will and determinism, the relation of mind and body, knowledge of the external world, the meaning of “good” and moral action, etc. No prerequisites, although most students will have had CORE 151
+Readings and discussions are organized around such classic problems of philosophy as the existence of God, free will and determinism, the relation of mind and body, knowledge of the external world, the meaning of “good” and moral action, etc. No prerequisites.
+(Formerly PHIL 201

 This course is crosslisted as ENST 202